BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 6.

-[The warband does not arrive yet.Your opponent chooses a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner — all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner — all models in the warband move onto the battlefield from this point.\*v\*\*]
+[The warband does not arrive yet.Your opponent chooses a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.Your opponent chooses a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the north or south board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on either the east or west board edges at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.You choose a point on any board edge at least 6" from a corner â€” all models in the warband move onto the battlefield from this point.\*v\*\*]

 [*Objective*]